BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/custom/custom.md

 ## How to Create a Mesh from Scratch

-Each and every shape inBabylon.js is built from a mesh of triangles or facets as shown below:
+Each and every shape in Babylon.js is built from a mesh of triangles or facets as shown below:

 ![Custom Mesh](/img/features/scene/custom1.jpg)